 The Next Step is a support and resource group that meets the 3rd Saturday of every month at Millbrook Exchange Community Center.
 Guest speakers form the community help parents and guardians as their adult children with disabilities prepare to move away from home.

 The Triangle Thunder adult wheelchair basketball team represents the greater triangle.
 They provide opportunities for men and women with a variety of disabilities to become involved in the sport of wheelchair basketball.
 The program is hosted at Barwell Road Community Center.

 Triangle Taiko provides free Taiko drumming classes for teens and adults with developmental and physical disabilities.
 Through this program, participants will increase their physical fitness level while learning the history and art of Taiko drumming.
 The program is hosted at Carolina Pines Community Center.

 Programs for Individuals who are Deaf or Hard of Hearing

 Specialized Recreation Services offers a variety of monthly recreational opportunities, specifically designed for individuals who are deaf or hard of hearing.
 Programs offered may include sporting events, community outings, trips, bowling, silent suppers, meet-ups, etc. Participants meet twice per year to provide program feedback and provide suggestions for upcoming programs.

 For some programs, transportation is provided to and/or from a centralized meeting location.
 Participants must register and pay in advance.
 A participation form is required annually for all participants and should be completed and returned to our office prior to participating.
 Additional forms or waivers may be required, depending on the type of activity.

-The HIP flyer is published on a bi-monthly basis and contains information on program policies, registration and details regarding upcoming program opportunities for the following two months.
-View the current flyer.
+The HIP flyer is published on a bi-monthly basis and contains information on program policies, registration, and details regarding upcoming program opportunities.

 To be added to our list to receive the flyer or to update your contact information with us, please contact us at 919-996-2147 or via email.